theSoberSobber/API-and-Site-AT-Sytems/README.md

 - 'yarn'/'yarn install' to install dependencies
 - make .env.local file in the root of the folder, put the following in it
     - MONGODB_URI = <your mongoDB uri here>
-- 'yarn start'/'yarn dev' depending upon your reequirements
+- 'yarn start'/'yarn dev' depending upon your requirements
 ---
 ### Contributing -
 Please see the CONTRIBUTING.md in root folder <br />